 Q: Can I use a voucher in someone else’s name/can we get vouchers at organisational level?

 A. Once we have processed a voucher, we are communicating the rules of the voucher on the email, i.e. when it needs to be used by, the value and whether it can be transferred.
 To our knowledge, most airlines are stating that the voucher is not transferable.

-Q: In the past couple of weeks it’s been hard to get through to one of your reservation agents on the phone.
+Q: In the past couple of weeks it’s been hard to get through to one of your reservation agents on the phone or to receive an email response.
 Why is that?

 Q: I would like to add, remove, or make a change to a Key Travel user.
 How do I do this?

-A: Please continue to email these requests to email@example.com We will be actioning these changes once per week.
-Where possible, please help us to help you by co-ordinating within your organisation to send across one list of changes per week, rather than individual requests.
+A. Please continue to email these requests to email@example.com and also use the template to capture all the required information so we can action with all the required information.
+We will be actioning these changes within 48 hours.
+Where possible, please help us to help you by co-ordinating within your organisation to send across one list of changes per week, rather than individual requests

 Q: When my organisation lifts all or part of our travel ban, do I need to inform you?

 A: It is important that we stay connected during this period and so yes, please ensure that you keep us abreast of any changes regarding travel within your organisation.

 Q: I have an account question that needs answering, who do I contact?